-I’m a highly motivated, well-connected government affairs professional, with a wealth of political knowledge and exceptional interpersonal and relationship-building skills.
+I’m a highly motivated government affairs professional with a strong track record of building political strategies and drafting legislation.
+I have exceptional interpersonal skills and can articulately speak about complex issues to a variety of audiences.
 I enjoy collaborating, thrive under pressure and deadlines, and manage time and resources effectively.
 Fiercely passionate about animal welfare initiatives and Mercy For Animals’ mission, I am determined to think creatively and strategically about how to advance this mission through federal policy.

 About Your Team Leader

-Your team leader, the director of government affairs in the United States, joined Mercy For Animals in July 2019 after careers in litigation and state and local lobbying.
+Your team leader, the director of government affairs in the United States, joined Mercy For Animals in July 2019.
 She has a deep understanding of the law and legislative policy work.
 A lifelong animal lover, environmentalist, and social justice activist, she believes we will not create a more compassionate food system without an intersectional and inclusive movement.
 She values ambition, encourages out-of-the-box thinking, and believes a whiteboard is the secret to any successful brainstorming session.
 Your team leader shares her home office with a motley crew of pit bulls and foster dogs and apologizes in advance for background noise.